HazelTree/ECE229-Project/README.md

 This project was pursued for fulfilment of the coursework ECE 229- Compuation data analysis and product development, offered by UC San Diego in Spring 2020.

+## Documentation

+Full documentation can be seen at https://hazeltree.github.io/ECE229-Project/

 ## Table of Content

 - [Methodology](#methodology)